VintageTechie/cosmic-ext-applet-tempest/README.md

-# TThis repository has moved to Codeberg.
+# This repository has moved to Codeberg.

 Active development continues at: https://codeberg.org/VintageTechie/cosmic-ext-applet-tempest